 Here's one that's so crazy, it just might work.

 Imagine if, instead of paying for shiny multinational supplied computers and software, schools instead got good quality but low-cost computers without any expensive multinational software, and got small teams of high school students to set them up with open source software, and maintain them, and provide user support and training for their peers (a one-to-one laptop programme, for example), their juniors in primary and intermediate schools, their teachers, and admin staff.

 They would act like a business unit within the school.
 Yes, each school system would need one or two staff - a teacher champion at least - to help coordinate these student teams and provide guidance, and to engage with external experts where useful.

 But this approach would be fundamentally different from the status quo at the secondary level: the students would be in charge of their own computers.
 The school would extend them their trust.
 They would be encouraged to explore the open source software world - which, despite being largely unmarketed, is vast and rich, and eminently discoverable for anyone with an internet connection.
-Their teachers in each subject would encourage them try the myriad of free software options they could safely install themselves in a minute or two: to edit audio and video, create CAD drawings, write, blog, present, calculate, make mathematically models, draw, paint, animate, compose music, and any number of other things.
+Their teachers in each subject would encourage them to try the myriad of free software options they could safely install themselves in a minute or two: to edit audio and video, create CAD drawings, write, blog, present, calculate, make mathematical models (and visualise them), draw, paint, animate, compose music, and any number of other things.
 The teachers would facilitate, but the students teach themselves and one another the technology.